 7:00 pm - 8:30 pm

-V2 Lecture Theatre, The Courtauld Institute of Art, Vernon Square, Penton Rise, London, WC1X 9EW
+Lecture Theatre 1, first floor, The Courtauld Institute of Art, Vernon Square, Penton Rise, London, WC1X 9EW

 - Maya Benton - International Center of Photography, New York

 - Sarah Wilson - The Courtauld Institute of Art

 - The Jewish Museum

 - The Photographers' Gallery